Rate Caps

 Other Frequently Asked Questions About Rate Caps

 Fixed annuities are typically the safest type of annuity contract you can buy.
 They provide a fixed rate of return and exhibit zero volatility.
-Indexed annuities are modestly riskier because their returns can fluctuate.
+Fixed index annuities are modestly riskier because their returns can fluctuate.
 Variable annuities are the riskiest type of annuity contract; they entail investment positions in volatile assets, which expose investors to the possibility of loss of principal.

 What is an interest rate floor?